STUCKFIX

 build

-A constant drip from the faucet spout usually means a worn-out cartridge or O-ring.
-Save water and money with this simple repair.
+A constant drip from your kitchen faucet spout usually means a worn-out cartridge or O-ring.
+Here's how to diagnose and fix it.

 Category:Plumbing